Bledisloe Cup: Wallabies stun All Blacks – and the world | The New Daily

-After a stunning demolition of the All Blacks, Wallabies coach Michael Cheika says he wants to keep building on the good form to win the Bledisloe Cup next week.
+After a stunning demolition of the All Blacks, Wallabies coach Michael Cheika says he wants to keep building on his side’s good form to seal the Bledisloe Cup next week.

-In an upset that few pundits saw coming, the Wallabies won 47-26 in the Perth Test on Saturday night and now setting themselves to win at Eden Park for the first time since 1986 and the Trans Tasman trophy for the first time in 17 years.
+In an upset that few pundits saw coming, the Wallabies won 47-26 in the the first Test at Perth on Saturday night and are now setting themselves to win at Eden Park for the first time since 1986 and bring home Trans Tasman trophy for the first time in 17 years.

+The Perth result was the most points Australia has ever scored in a match against New Zealand and equalled the record for the biggest winning margin over the All Blacks.

 “At the end of the day we just bought ourselves a ticket to Auckland,” Cheika told Channel Ten after the match.